The Daily Stormer

-The Daily Stormer is an American neo-Nazi commentary and message board website that advocates for a second genocide of Jews.
+The Daily Stormer was an American neo-Nazi commentary and message board website that advocated for a second genocide of Jews.
 It is part of the alt-right movement.
 Its editor, Andrew Anglin, founded the outlet on July 4, 2013, as a faster-paced replacement for his previous website Total Fascism, which had focused on his own long-form essays on fascism, race, and antisemitic conspiracy theories.
-In contrast, The Daily Stormer relies heavily on quoted material with exaggerated headlines.
+In contrast, The Daily Stormer relied heavily on quoted material with exaggerated headlines.

 The site is known for its use of Internet memes, which have been likened to the imageboard 4chan and cited as attractions for a younger and more ideologically diverse audience.
-While some white nationalist authors have praised The Daily Stormers reach, others have taken issue with its content and tone, accusing Anglin of being an agent provocateur, used to discredit true white nationalism.

-The Daily Stormer orchestrates what it calls the "Troll Army", which is involved in Internet trolling of figures with whom Anglin disagrees politically.
+The Daily Stormer orchestrated what it calls the "Troll Army", which is involved in Internet trolling of figures with whom Anglin disagrees politically.
 In August 2017, after causing outrage by insulting the victim of a car-ramming homicide at the far-right Unite the Right rally, the website was rejected by several domain registrars.
 In August 2019, the site went offline temporarily when their service provider, BitMitigate, was cut off by their cloud infrastructure provider; the site found another provider.

 In June 2019, a federal judge ordered Anglin to pay $4.1 million to comedian Dean Obeidallah, whom Anglin had falsely accused of orchestrating the Manchester Arena bombing.
-In July 2019, a federal magistrate recommended that Anglin pay $14 million to Tanya Gersh, a woman from Whitefish, Montana, against whom Anglin had organized a targeted harassment campaign.
+In August 2019, a federal judge ordered that Anglin pay $14 million to Tanya Gersh, a woman from Whitefish, Montana, against whom he had organized a targeted harassment campaign.

+The Daily Stormer announced in March 2026 that the site would be closing.